gurwindersui/crit-vul-2025/README.md

 # crit-vul-2025

-simple code-snippet to understand it
+simple code-snippet to understand it , however this attack requires manipulation of off-chain + onchain  to drain the funds

 90 million crit tvl hit